kartik2112/Silatra/README.md

   `./build/SiLaTra`

-  To run the program on an image and see the execution use:
+  To run the program on an image, see the execution and store the distances in the corresponding csv file use:

   `./build/SiLaTra -img ./training-images/Digits/1/Right_Hand/Normal/1.png`

+  To run the program on a set of images in a particular folder with the same label and store the distances in the corresponding csv file use (Here, each time the corresponding csv file is cleaned):

+  `./build/SiLaTra -AllImgs ./training-images/Digits/1/Right_Hand/Normal/`

   To run the program and create the training data set while seeing the execution, use: